- Departments L through Z

 - Expand the City's Accessory Dwelling Unit Ordinance by eliminating the restriction to family members, reducing parking requirements, and explore other dimensional and locational criteria. - in progress 2022-23

 - Explore a Net Zero Energy target for all new buildings.

 - Explore requiring renewable energy facilities such as solar installations and energy storage for new commercial and multifamily residential construction.

-- Update dimensional and design standards for the downtown (CC Zoning District), including removing the Tall Building Overlay District, as well as other zoning districts - anticipated spring 2022.
+- Update dimensional and design standards for the downtown (CC Zoning District), including removing the Tall Building Overlay District, as well as other zoning districts - in progress 2022-23

 - Monitor the expiration of existing affordable units and intervene when necessary.

 - Revist Phase II of the Brimbal Avenue / Exit 19 (formerly) infrastructure and intersection improvements. - ongoing

 - Support existing incubator spaces and facilitate partnerships among educational institutions and businesses to strengthen key emerging business sectors like life sciences, clean technology, and advanced manufacturing.

 - Explore opportunities to foster waterfront excursion/charter businesses (fishing tours, whale watch, historic tours, etc.) at the waterfront area and at Bass River.